Enhanced Athermal Phonon Responsivity in a Kinetic Inductance Detector with Integrated Phonon Collectors

 The signal phase responsivity $r$ of a KID is~\cite{kid_design, mazin2005mkid, resp, temperature_scan, KID_germanium}:

 where $\eta$ is the energy to pair-breaking conversion efficiency, $V_{\mathrm{KID}}$ is the active inductor volume, $\alpha = L_k/(L_k+L_g)$ is the kinetic inductance fraction, and $S_2(f_r, T)$ is a dimensionless factor of order one from Mattis-Bardeen theory.
-Finally, $N_0$ is the single-spin density of states and $\Delta_0 \simeq 1.76k_BT_c$ is the superconducting gap, with $k_B$ the Boltzmann constant and $T_c$ the critical temperature.
+Finally, $N_0$ is the single-spin volume density of electron states at the Fermi energy and $\Delta_0 \simeq 1.76k_BT_c$ is the superconducting gap, with $k_B$ the Boltzmann constant and $T_c$ the critical temperature.
 We emphasize that in Eq.~\ref{eq_responsivity} the term $\Delta_0$ appears quadratically as the product of two identical gap factors: one term arises from the number of CPs broken by a given energy deposition $E$, scaling as $E/\Delta_0$, while the second originates from the single–spin volume density, $N_0\Delta_0$, within the sensor~\cite{kid_design, mazin2005mkid, resp, temperature_scan}.

-If phonons absorption is not saturated and losses due to supports or interfaces do not dominate, the efficiency $\eta$ scales almost linearly with the phonon collection volume $V_\mathrm{ph}$~\cite{eta_phonon, phon_rec, desantis2022phonon}:
+If phonons absorption is not saturated and losses due to supports or interfaces do not dominate, the efficiency $\eta$ scales almost linearly with the surface in contact with the substrate $A_\mathrm{ph}$~\cite{eta_phonon, phon_rec, desantis2022phonon}:

-In a standard phonon-mediated KID, where $V_{\mathrm{ph}}$ coincides with the active volume $V_{\mathrm{KID}}$, the responsivity weakly depends on the inductor volume, as follows from Eq.~\ref{eq_responsivity}.
-Conversely, separating these volumes allows to design devices with large $V_\mathrm{ph}$ and small $V_\mathrm{KID}$, which would enhance the detector responsivity.
+In a standard phonon-mediated KID, the collection phonon surface $A_{\mathrm{ph}}$ coincides with the active contact surface of the inductor $A_{\mathrm{KID}}$.
+Increasing such surface coverage does not lead to an increase of the KID signal due to the consequent increase of the inductor volume $V_{\mathrm{KID}}$, as follows from Eq.~\ref{eq_responsivity}.
+Conversely, separating these surfaces allows to design devices with large $A_\mathrm{ph}$ and small $A_\mathrm{KID}$ (thus, small $V_\mathrm{KID}$), which would enhance the detector responsivity.